Wellesley College Financial Aid Policies

 To be eligible for a tuition refund due to a withdrawal or leave of absence, the student must notify her Class Dean in writing that she is leaving Wellesley.
 The date the written notice is received by the Dean, or the date the College determines that the student is withdrawn, will be the date of withdrawal.

-If a student receives financial aid, her award will be adjusted based on the date of withdrawal.
+If a student receives financial aid, her offer will be adjusted based on the date of withdrawal.
 In some cases, a Title IV refund is required (see Return of Federal Student Aid above).

 An off-campus Davis Scholar or postbaccalaureate student who withdraws from a course prior to the end of the add period receives a full refund.
 For all other students, tuition refunds are made for withdrawals or leaves of absence prior to the end of the eighth week of the semester.
 When charges are adjusted, the comprehensive fee is pro-rated on a calendar week basis, based on the chart below.